-Grades will be based on the Participation (10%), Problem Sets (30%), midterm (25%, in-class, on the third week), and final exams (35%, in the last class).
+Grades will be based on problem sets (30%), midterm (35%, onsite and in-class), and final exams (35%, onsite in the last class).
+Participation will be awarded bonus points.
 This might be subject to change and more details will be provided soon.